Janiel777/Sudoku-Solving-Algorithm-time-complexity/README.md

 After calculating an exponential regression in Excel for each data set, these are the time complexity projections plotted in <a href="https://www.geogebra.org/?lang=es" target="_blank">geogebra</a>.

 ![image](https://github.com/Janiel777/Sudoku-time-complexity/assets/95184925/44ac876c-3972-4fd2-b515-58d00a43da3a)

+- The green function is the unoptimized brute force algorithm.
+- The blue function is the optimized brute force algorithm.

 Analyzing the data you can notice a big difference in the complexity times.
 The unoptimized brute force algorithm can be said to have a limit of 8 empty cells before it is raised to infinity.
 Making this algorithm not viable.
 On the other hand, the optimized brute force algorithm can solve a sudoku with 35 empty cells before exceeding the second in execution time.
 This could already be a viable algorithm.
 However, for a number of empty cells greater than 40, the execution time is still too high.